Owning my Space.

 Countless times I have been humiliated by people as a result of this, and every time, it’s behind my back where I am unable to defend myself.
 A majority of the time, it is men who have been behind this humiliation.
 Men, who I can only assume, are uncomfortable with what I’m bringing forward; otherwise, why would they feel the need to do it in an environment where I am unable to defend myself?

 Ultimately, women don’t owe men anything.
-I don’t owe anyone an explanation into my blog, and I will not tailor my writings to fit into society’s standards into how a woman should be acting and perceived.
+I don’t owe anyone an explanation into my writings, and I will not tailor them to fit into society’s standards into how a woman should act and be perceived.
 I will not alter my stance and arguments, so the perception of me fits comfortably for men to handle and tolerate.
 I was not put on this earth to please men and fit into their comfortably and socially constructed definitions; so that they can continue to dominate and control.
 Nor should any other woman be put in this position and feel the need to silence herself for these backward reasons.
 A woman’s place is wherever she wants it to be.

 Let’s cut the bullshit and call out sexist opinions and values when we see it.
 Stuff fragile masculinity and stand up for women, so we can begin to address and focus on the more significant issues relating to gender inequality within this world.